 But Dan Zak went to Los Angeles to tell the personal narrative of Carie Lemack, “a tiny, intense policy wonk” whose work as an advocate for terrorism victims yielded a grant from the Council on Foreign Relations that she used to produce Killing in the Name.
 Lemak is not a film-industry type.
 Her mother died on one of the airplanes hijacked on 9/11, and in the wake of the attacks she and her sister founded Families of September 11 to represent the victims’ survivors.
 But the film’s nomination earned Lemak a trip to the Oscars, an experience she shared with the Post.
 Skim Zak’s article and it seems like a weeklong safari through gift bags, high fashion, and celebrity elbow-rubbing.
 But its fish-out-of-water tale gives readers a wry and very thorough glimpse into Hollywood’s surreality.
 Lemak’s conversation with Star Trek: Deep Space Nine actress Chase Masterson leads to a world of “bottles of liquids that eradicate wrinkles or cure insomnia, a $1,000 gift certificate for a personal styling session, jugs of alcoholic chocolate milk” and later free Mongolian baubles and Tahitian getaways.
 A couturier’s publicist tells Lemak to pose like Kim Kardashian during a gown fitting, though not without warning her that Leeza Gibbons picked out the same dress.
 Ron Jeremy brushes past Lemak at one of the many “gifting suites” she is ferried to during the week.
 Yet all the while, Zak notes, Lemak spent the week angling to nab Oscar tickets for one of the film’s subjects.
 (She got them from Anne Hathaway.)

-The Verdict: Zak’s chronicle of the week before the Academy Awards is bizarre, clever, and altogether worthy of the nonstop flight from DCA to LAX, even if he did collaborate with Argetsinger on a late-morning recap of the Vanity Fair after-party, though we’re guessing it was Zak who pet Donald Trump‘s hair. (“It feels like corn silk.”)
+even if he did collaborate with Argetsinger on a late-morning recap of the Vanity Fair after-party, though we’re guessing it was Zak who pet Donald Trump‘s hair. (“It feels like corn silk.”)
 Cheney’s star-driven coverage was a bit flitty and backed up by three colleagues (Kelly, Martel, de Moraes) who worked from home.
 But she got to California before Argetsinger, specifically to cover the Independent Spirit Awards for a Saturday evening Celebritology post.
 So we’ll give Cheney a plane ticket too, though she’s getting a layover in Dallas-Fort Worth.
 That leaves Argetsinger, who went 3,000 miles to write essentially the same story as someone who watched the Oscars on TV (Stuever) and cover Graydon Carter‘s annual tribute to himself.
 Not quite worth the airfare, or even a cross-country Greyhound.
 Our assessment for Argetsinger: Hitchhiking.